edwardgallyot/Vst3Ada/README.md

     - https://github.com/juce-framework/JUCE
     - JUCE is pretty relaxed about what it'll try load and you can step through the loading process to see what's going on.

+* Inspiring Audio Projects:
+    - https://github.com/Tremus/CPLUG/tree/master CPLUG is great and has a really simple implementation of the VST3 API.